Winter Gardening With Kids

 Winter is the time to plan ahead for the growing season.
-Clean up your shed, and make sure the tools are clean and sharp.
+Clean up your shed, and make sure all tools are clean and sharp.
 Wash children’s garden gloves and order seeds for starting in the spring.
-I also like to check the pH of our soil, and track the temperature of the soil, so children can observe how the changing seasons impact our soil conditions.
+I also check the pH of our soil, and track the temperature of the soil, so children can observe how the changing seasons impact our soil conditions.
 There is a a lot of science and math waiting to be explored in your soil!
 You can pick up an easy to read soil thermometer here.

-The biggest job I need to tackle during the winter months is planning the garden map for the upcoming growing season to ensure the right plants are in the right place for a best chance of growing!
-By keeping a record of what grew where each year, I can more easily rotate crops that benefit from rotation.
+The biggest job to tackle during the winter months is planning the garden map for the upcoming growing season.
+This ensures the right plants are in the right place for a best chance of growing!
+By keeping a record of what we grew where each year, we can more easily rotate crops that benefit from rotation.
 If you don’t have a garden map of your growing area, this is a great mapping activity for kids.

 Our mild winter means we can take advantage of overwintering crops that benefit from the cold of winter for excellent spring growth and flavour!
 Cabbages, Broccoli, Cauliflower, garlic and onions typically overwinter well in our school garden.
 You can plant fava beans right through the winter months in coastal British Columbia for a summer harvest.
-And we can harvest plenty of crops through the winter too: Brussell sprouts, kale, carrots, parsnips and spinach keep us snacking through the cold months!
+And, we can harvest plenty of crops through the winter too: Brussell sprouts, kale, carrots, parsnips and spinach keep us snacking through the cold months!

-Don’t forget to check out my related post: Fall Gardening with Kids for seasonal ideas and inspiration.
+Don’t forget to check out my related post: Fall Gardening with Kids for more seasonal ideas and inspiration.

 Looking for more inspiration for gardening with kids?
 Come join me on Pinterest for great ideas from around the web!